tommitytom/RetroPlug/README.md

 # RetroPlug
 A frontend for the SameBoy GameBoy emulator, with a focus on music creation.
-It is cross platform (Windows, MacOS) and can be used as an audio plugin (VST, AU) in your favourite DAW!
+It runs standalone and can be used as an audio plugin (VST) in your favourite DAW!

 ## Features
 - Wraps [SameBoy](https://github.com/LIJI32/SameBoy) v0.14.2